SpeciesFileGroup/install_taxonworks/development/native/ubuntu_16_04.md

 Deploy the development server
 ------------------------------

-Compile the Webpack development server using the following command:
+Compile the Webpack development server use the following command:
 ```
-./bin/webpack-dev-server
+./bin/webpack-dev-server &
 ```

-On successful compilation of Webpack development server, start Rails server:
+On successful compilation of Webpack development server press CTRL+C, then to start Rails server use following command:
 ```
 rails s
 ```